Fiber Optic Cable Jacket Material

 (2) A Riser area is a floor opening, shaft or duct that runs vertically through one or more floors.

-(3) A general purpose area is all other area that is not plenum or riser and on the same floor.
+(3) A general purpose area is all other areas that are not plenum or riser and on the same floor.

 OFNP vs. OFNR